joey94116/DB_final_project/README.md

     ```
 - Then open `localhost:8000` in your browser and see if you get the welcome message

-- Check out error messages by typing
+- Check out error messages by typing:
     ```
     docker compose logs --tail=<lines> main
     ```